hassan-ali786/diabetes-prediction-webapp/README.md

 # Healthcare Disease Prediction Web Application

 An end-to-end Machine Learning web application that predicts the likelihood of diabetes using clinical health parameters.
 The system leverages supervised learning techniques and provides real-time predictions through a professional web interface.

 ---

 ## Project Overview

-This application analyzes patient health metrics and predicts diabetes risk.
-It follows a complete ML lifecycle:
+This application analyzes patient health metrics and predicts diabetes risk while following a complete machine learning lifecycle:

 - Data preprocessing and feature scaling
 - Model training using Random Forest Classifier
 - Model evaluation using Precision, Recall, F1-score, and Accuracy
 - Deployment using Flask
 - Professional frontend integration for real-time predictions

 ---